isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 #### Test Default Profile with No Content Type
 Steps:
 1. Inside the SharePoint site's `Documents` tab, remove the column displaying `Content Type`.
 1. In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
-Remember to Save the mapping.
+Remember to save the mapping.
 Make sure no other mappings exist.
 1. Attempt to save a file to Laserfiche inside the Documents tab.

 Expected Results
 - The file is saved according to the Default Profile

+#### Test with No Default Profile and with No Content Type
+Steps:
+1. Inside the SharePoint site's `Documents` tab, remove the column displaying `Content Type` if it exists.
+1. In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
+Remember to save the mapping.
+Make sure no other mappings exist.
+1. Attempt to save a file to Laserfiche inside the Documents tab.

+Expected Results
+- The file is not saved
+- An error message explains that the file is not saved because there is no default mapping
 #### Test Default Profile
 Steps:
-1. Replace content type as a column in the Documents tab.
+1. Add `Content Type` as a column in the Documents tab if it doesn't already exist.
 1. In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
 Remember to Save the mapping.
 1. Eliminate all other mappings
 1. Save a document from the Documents Tab of the SharePoint site to Laserfiche

 Expected Results:
-  - The file should save in the destination folder you configured in the Default section.
+  - The file should save in the destination folder you configured in the Default Profile.

 #### Test No Default Profile Save
 Steps: